Definition of Implied Volatility

 - Investors may incur losses if they depend too heavily on VIX.

-- IV is based only on time value and supply and demand functions, and it does not take into account the fundamental value of the stock.
+- IV is based only on time value and supply and demand functions, and it does not consider the stock’s fundamental value.

 - It only defines the quantum of movement, not the direction.